Skip to main content

 • An abdominoplasty

-These procedures are intended to help with stretched abdominal skin, weakened muscles, and changes in breast volume and shape.
+These procedures are intended to address stretched abdominal skin, weakened or separatated rectus muscles, and changes in breast volume and shape.

 Abdominal Changes After Pregnancy

-Pregnancy often affects the abdominal area.
-As the baby grows, the skin stretches and the abdominal muscles may separate, a condition known as diastasis recti.
-After childbirth and weight stabilisation, the skin and muscles may not return to their previous state, even with targeted exercise.
+Pregnancy often affects the stomach area.
+As the baby grows, the skin stretches and the abdominal muscles separate, a condition known as diastasis recti.
+After childbirth and weight stabilisation, the skin and muscles may not return to their previous state, even with targeted exercise and a healthy diet.

 Breast Changes and Lift Surgery

 Pregnancy and breastfeeding can lead to changes in breast shape and size.
-A breast lift (mastopexy) elevates the breast tissue and removes excess skin, resulting in a firmer position.
+A breast lift (mastopexy) elevates the breast tissue and nipples and removes excess skin, resulting in a rounder shape and higher position to the breast.

 Types of Scars

-The type of scar will depend on the amount of lift needed.
+The type of scar will depend on the amount of lift or reduction needed.
 Common patterns include:

 • Around the areola (periareolar)